Eastern Townships headed back into red zone amid rise in cases, hospitalizations | CBC News

 But earlier this weekend, the region's public health director, Dr. Alain Poirier, said a significant and sustained increase in cases, and outbreaks, prompted authorities to return the Townships to red-zone status.

-"The number of cases has been gradually increasing toward red for several weeks," Poirier said.
+"The number of cases has been gradually increasing toward red for several weeks," Poirier said, adding that about half of new transmissions are in homes.

 The new restrictions will include closing restaurant dining rooms, gyms and bars.
 They also forbid gatherings of people from different households on private property, inside or outside.